sharifgk/Bank_Challenge/README.md

 #### Extended
 - [ ] Can you format the console output?
 Credited values should be GREEN and debited values should be RED.
 The balance should be GREEN if positive and RED if negative

+You may find this link useful [Output to the command line using NodeJS](https://nodejs.dev/en/learn/output-to-the-command-line-using-nodejs/) - check the formatting section (and this links out to a GitHub doc on the [ANSI color codes](https://gist.github.com/iamnewton/8754917))